MicrosoftDocs/power-automate-docs/articles/guided-learning/learning-get-notifications.md

 <properties
-   pageTitle="Getting Notifications with Microsoft Flow | Microsoft Flow" description="Learn how to get notifications on your mobile device with Microsoft Flow." services="" suite="flow"
+   pageTitle="Get notifications | Microsoft Flow"
+   description="Learn how to get notifications on your mobile device with Microsoft Flow." services="" suite="flow"